jpritikin/coach/content/docs/mail.md

 ### Electronic

 The best way to communicate is to use the [SimplePractice](https://joshua-pritikin.clientsecure.me/sign-in) portal.
-If you have trouble logging in, check your spam folder for `clientsecure.me`.
+If you have trouble logging in, check your spam folder for `simplepractice.com`.

 For more urgent concerns, you can text my mobile.
 I do not use voicemail on my phone.